queensferryme/smms.py/README.md

 # Delete all images with a letter "t" in filename uploaded on 2001-01-01
 ```

-You are able to user `filename`, `comment` & `date` to narrow down the scope.
-You will be required to confirm deletion out of security consideration.
+You can use `filename`, `comment` & `date` to narrow down the scope.
+You will also be required to confirm deletion out of security consideration.

 ### upload